UNO: Unlearning via Orthogonalization in Generative models: Additional samples and experiments for CelebA

 Figure~\ref{fig:celeba-more} shows $18$ pairs of images generated before and after unlearning with UNO for CelebA.
 In many of these pairs the after image shows a subtly larger smile than the before image, see for example the fourteenth pair.
+This is consistent with the phenomenon that women tend to smile more than men in photographs~\citep{wondergem2012gender}.